pweil-/origin/docs/router_sharding.md

     type Route {
         // other fields not shown
-        RouterDNS        string
-        AllocationStatus RouteAllocationStatus
+        Status RouteStatus
     }

+    type RouteStatus struct {
+        Phase RoutePhase
+        DNS   string
+    }

+    type RoutePhase string

+    const (
+        RoutePhaseNew       RoutePhase = "new"
+        RoutePhaseScheduled RoutePhase = "scheduled"
+    )

-The `RouteAllocationStatus` type represents the allocation status of a route; it can be valued `new` or `allocated`.
+The `RouteStatus` type represents the overall status of a `Route`.
+The `RoutePhase` type represents the phase of a route; it can be valued `new` or `scheduled`.

 #### Changes to the `Route` REST API

 The `Route` REST API will be changed to validate that:

-1. The `RouterDNS` and `AllocationStatus` fields of a `Route` are not set during create
+1. The `DNS` and `Phase` fields of a `Route` are not set during create
-2. The value of `RouterDNS` and `AllocationStatus` fields do not change during update
+2. The value of `DNS` and `Phase` fields do not change during update

-#### The `RouteAllocation` Resource
+#### The `RouteBinding` Resource

-The `RouteAllocation` resource describes the association of a `Route` with a `Router`.
+The `RouteBinding` resource describes the association of a `Route` with a `Router`.
 Its fields
 are:

-1.  `RouteNamespace`: The namespace of the route being allocated
+1.  `RouteNamespace`: The namespace of the route being scheduled
-2.  `RouteName`: The name of the route being allocated
+2.  `RouteName`: The name of the route being scheduled
-3.  `RouterDNS`: The DNS of the router serving the route
+3.  `DNS`: The DNS of the router serving the route

-The `RouteAllocation` REST API will be the only path that is allowed to update the values of the `RouterDNS` and `AllocationStatus` fields.
-The REST API will apply the allocation to the `Route` record during `Create`.
+The `RouteBinding` REST API will be the only path that is allowed to update the values of the `DNS` and `Phase` fields.
+The REST API will apply the route binding to the `Route` record during `Create`.

-#### The `RouteAllocator` state reconciler
+#### The `RouteScheduler` state reconciler

-We will introduce `RouteAllocator`, a state reconciler that watches the `Route` resource and allocates new routes.
-The allocator will use a pluggable allocation strategy, allowing users to author their own strategies.
+We will introduce `RouteScheduler`, a state reconciler that watches the `Route` resource and schedules new routes.
+The route scheduler will use a pluggable sheduling strategy, allowing users to author their own strategies.
 Our initial strategy implementation will be a simple round-robin strategy.

-The `RouteAllocator` processes `Route` resources as follows:
+The `RouteScheduler` processes `Route` resources as follows:

-1. The `RouteAllocator` watches for newly created (and thus unallocated) `Route`s and periodically list the unallocated `Route`s to retry
+1. The `RouteScheduler` watches for newly created (and thus unscheduled) `Route`s and periodically list the unscheduled `Route`s to retry
-2. The allocator passes unallocated `Route` records to the `RouteAllocationStrategy` interface
+2. The scheduler passes unscheduled `Route` records to the `RouteSchedulerStrategy` interface
-3. The allocator creates a `RouteAllocation` for the  route and router if the allocation is successful
+3. The scheduler creates a `RouteBinding` for the  route and router if the route binding is successful
-4. The `RouteAllocation` REST API applies the allocation to the `Route`, setting the `RouterDNS` and `AllocationStatus` fields
+4. The `RouteBinding` REST API applies the route binding to the `Route`'s status field, setting the `DNS` and `Phase` fields
-5. The `Router` instance the `Route` is allocated to receives an update event for the route and applies it to the router backend configuration
+5. The `Router` instance the `Route` is scheduled to receives an update event for the route and applies it to the router backend configuration

-Errors allocating routes are assumed to be transient and actionable by administrators.
-The allocator will continue reprocessing a `Route` until allocation succeeds.
+Errors scheduling routes are assumed to be transient and actionable by administrators.
+The scheduling will continue reprocessing a `Route` until route binding succeeds.

-#### The `RouteAllocationStrategy` interface
+#### The `RouteSchedulerStrategy` interface

-The `RouteAllocationStrategy` expresses something that can allocate routes amongst the available
+The `RouteSchedulerStrategy` expresses something that can allocate routes amongst the available
 routers:

-    type RouteAllocationStrategy interface {
+    type RouteSchedulerStrategy interface {
-        func AllocateRoute(*routeapi.Route) (*routerapi.Router, error)
+        func Schedule(*routeapi.Route) (*routerapi.Router, error)
     }

 ## User Requests a Route